ritamk/ritamk/README.md

 Hello there, Ritam here.
-A 3rd year college student, interested in making things I can look at interact with and appreciate.
+A CSE graduate and an avid techie, interested in making things I can look at interact with and appreciate.
 My interests cover a wide spectrum, but typically boils down to:
 Cross-platform Mobile Development, UI/UX Designing,